boazbk/tcs/lec_05_infinite.md

 The relation of regular expressions with finite automata is a beautiful topic, on which we only touch upon in this text.
 It is covered more extensively in [@SipserBook, @hopcroft, @kozen1997automata].
-These texts also discuss topics such as _non deterministic finite automata_ (NFA) and the relation between context-free grammars and pushdown automata.
+These texts also discuss topics such as _non-deterministic finite automata_ (NFA) and the relation between context-free grammars and pushdown automata.

 The automaton of [dfazeroonefig](){.ref} was generated using the [FSM simulator](http://ivanzuzak.info/noam/webapps/fsm_simulator/) of Ivan Zuzak and Vedrana Jankovic.
 Our proof of [reglintimethm](){.ref} is closely related to the [Myhill-Nerode Theorem](https://goo.gl/mnKVMP).
 One direction of the Myhill-Nerode theorem can be stated as saying that if $e$ is a regular expression then there is at most a finite number of strings $z_0,\ldots,z_{k-1}$ such that $\Phi_{e[z_i]} \neq \Phi_{e[z_j]}$ for every $0 \leq i\neq j < k$.